spinofsf/SDC-Traffic-sign-classifier/README.md

         return logits
 ```

 Here is a visualization of network and output from the model that shows the parameters in each layer.
-As shown below, there are ~750K parameters that are trained in the network.

 ![alt text](./writeup_images/conv_net.png)